Frequently Asked Questions: Insurance Covered Breast Pumps

 - We work to obtain a prescription on your behalf

-- We offer FREE standard ground shipping
+- We offer FREE standard ground shipping on breast pump purchases

 - We file your claim with the insurance